 java.lang.RuntimeException: Internal error evaluating function shared:transform-with-saxon at line 162 in module file:/D:/Data/MyProjects/upp/upm-publish-processing/src/test/saxon-transform/xsl/shared-functions.xslt at net.sf.saxon.expr.instruct.UserFunction.call(UserFunction.java:612)...

 Putting a dummy element in the primary result tree, solves the problem.

 #1 Updated by Michael Kay over 1 year ago

 saxon:transform() is pretty ancient and rather reflects the old XSLT 1.0 processing model where there is always one source document.
 Have you considered using the standard XSLT 3.0 fn:transform() function instead, which is much more flexible?

 One word of caution about chaining transformations in this way: because you're invoking one transformation before the other has finished, it can be heavy on memory use (the internal state of the first transformation, including the source document tree, is there for the duration of the second, even if it is never going to be used again).
 Piping the results of one transformation to another using SAX-like events, e.g. at the s9api level using one XsltTransformer as the destination of another, is potentially more efficient.

-#2 Updated by Johan Gheys 8 months ago
+#2 Updated by Johan Gheys over 1 year ago

 We use the standard XSLT 3.0 fn:transform () function already as much as possible (see example 1), but this function has no parameter to directly write secondary result documents to the filestore.
 Such documents are accumulated in memory together with the primary output document, after which writing can only begin.
 This means a considerable memory consumption, especially when it concerns a large number of documents with a large volume.
 In these specific cases we hope to be able to use the saxon:transform () function so that the secondary output can be serialized directly to the filestore.